 In What Zone Does Zucchini Squash Grow Best?

-A zucchini squash plant not only produces a large harvest but it can be grown in USDA hardiness zones 3 through 9, meaning it can be grown in most places in the United States, from the desert conditions of Arizona to the most northeastern state of Maine.
+A zucchini squash plant not only produces a large harvest but it can be grown as an annual in USDA hardiness zones 3 through 11, meaning it can be grown in most places in the United States, from the desert conditions of Arizona to the most northeastern state of Maine.
 As long as the ground temperature is above 60 degrees Fahrenheit, your zucchini plants will grow.

 Other factors needed for optimal growth include air temperatures over 70 degrees and daily sunlight of six to 10 hours.
 Along with full sunlight, zucchini is best when planted with shelter from the wind because this allows for good pollination.